snowplow-archive/cloudfront-log-deserializer/README.md

 Once you have created this table, you should be able to perform the following simple tests / queries:

-1. Checking the number of accesses per day
+Checking the number of accesses per day:

     SELECT
       `dt`,